galaxyproject/training-material/topics/digital-humanities/tutorials/grobid/tutorial.md

 {% snippet faqs/galaxy/tools_rerun.md %}

-This allows you to see exactly what oarameters you used when you ran the job before and enables you to adapt those, if needed.
+This allows you to see exactly what parameters you used when you ran the job before and enables you to adapt those, if needed.
 Make your changes and click on **Run Tool**.
 This creates a new dataset with updated parameters.